Cadillac Escalade: Cadillac Escalade EXT

-2002–2006
+1st generation (2002–2006)

-The Escalade EXT sport utility truck (released alongside its twin, the Chevrolet Avalanche) was introduced in 2001 (as a 2002 model) from the Cadillac division of General Motors.
+The Escalade EXT sport utility truck (released alongside its twin, the Chevrolet Avalanche) was introduced in 2001 (as a 2002 model) by the Cadillac division of General Motors.
 It features a "Convert-a-Cab" composite pickup bed that can be expanded into the truck's cab through a bottom-hinged door.
 Like the Avalanche, the EXT has four full-size doors and seating for five.
 High-intensity discharge headlights were offered for 2003.
-The Escalade EXT also appears in the movie, The Matrix Reloaded along with the CTS in product placement ads.
-All Escalade EXTs were built in Mexico.
+The Escalade EXT also appears in the movie The Matrix Reloaded along with the CTS, in product placement ads.

 The Escalade EXT (based on the Cadillac Escalade) was created as a direct competitor to the failed Lincoln Blackwood, a pickup truck based on the Ford F-150.
 It had competed with the Lincoln Mark LT (now discontinued in the United States and Canada), another F-150-based pickup truck that made its debut in 2005.

-2007–2013
+All Escalade EXTs were built in Mexico, at GM's Silao plant.

+2nd generation (2007–2013)

 The EXT models were discontinued after the 2013 model year along with the Avalanche.
 According to Autoblog.com, The EXT was ranked tenth among the worst selling vehicles in the United States for 2013, with only 1,972 units sold.
 The Escalade EXT was available in the United States, Canada, Mexico, and the Middle East (except Israel).